OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-major-releases.md

 ## Rollback Failed Upgrade

-While unlikely, it is possible an upgrade will fail.
-It could fail on an database upgrade script, SQL Server version is no longer supported, license check validation, or plain old bad luck.
+While unlikely, an upgrade may fail.
+It could fail on a database upgrade script, SQL Server version is no longer supported, license check validation, or plain old bad luck.
 Depending on what failed, you have a decision to make.
 If the cloned instance upgrade failed, it might make sense to start all over again.
-Or, it might make sense to rollback to a previous version.
-In either case, if you decide to rollback the process will be:
+Or, it might make sense to roll back to a previous version.
+In either case, if you decide to roll back, the process will be:

 1. Restore the database backup.
 1. Restore the folders.
-1. Download and install the previous installed version of Octopus Deploy.
+1. Download and install the previously installed version of Octopus Deploy.
 1. Do some sanity checks.
 1. If maintenance mode is enabled, disable it.